p0pr0ck5/lua-resty-waf/README.md

 ##Options

-Several options can be configured during the init phase using the `set_option` function, including setting the operational mode, configuring white and blacklists, ignoring specific rules, and configuring custom rulesets (though this feature currently needs work, as we refine the ruleset language and build a more human-readable syntax).
+Module options can be configured using the `set_option` function.
+Details for available options are provided below.

 ###mode